in

 • Grows in sun or shade.

-Root System: Poison ivy has a very tenacious root system that spreads horizontally underground for several yards.
-Roots can send up new plants from nodes along root length.
+Poison ivy has a very tenacious root system that spreads horizontally underground for several yards.
+Roots can send up new plants from nodes along the root length.
 If any part of the root remains in the ground after weeding, the plant will likely grow back.
 Poison ivy also produces aerial roots that attach to trees, shrubs, and fences when it grows as a vine.
 These roots look like hairs growing from the vine.

 • Wear protective clothing.